The Table

 Reading the Assessment

 After applying all objective, gender-neutral pay criteria used by Meridian Financial Services, a statistically significant difference of 7.2% in average total remuneration between female and male employees in the Senior Analyst grade persists.
-This difference cannot be explained by reference to those criteria.
 Three consecutive reporting periods (2021, 2022, 2023) confirm the gap is structural, not incidental.
 Article 9 assessment is mandatory.

 Dr. Fatou Diallo